 First, we recommend testing your PdG levels on cycle day 5 or the day after your period ends (whichever comes later) to establish a baseline when your levels should be low.
 This test will be negative, but also may look different for everyone as our natural PdG levels are all slightly different.

 Then, you’ll track peak fertility using the method of your choice.
-Proov Predict tests can be read directly in the Proov Insight app, which will give quantitative LH levels and identify your “peak day” for you.
+Proov Predict tests can be read directly in the Proov Insight app, which will give numeric LH levels and identify your “peak day” for you.
 Otherwise, you can set your peak day manually in the menu on the top right corner of your screen.

 Finally, the Proov Insight app will automatically count out 7 days and prompt you to take a PdG test on days 7, 8, 9, and 10 past peak fertility.
 Remember to always use first morning urine and to scan your result between 5 and 10 minutes after dip!